Hiring Process - Step by Step

 We like to talk about tech, so please let us know:

-• What tech stack are you using;
+What tech stack are you using;

-• What technologies are of your interest;
+What technologies are of your interest;

-• Your knowledge and practical skills about different types of architecture;
+Your knowledge and practical skills about different types of architecture;

-• Your coding practices, e.g., code review.
-We'd love to know how you test your code and how you deploy your code, monitor it and scale it and whatever else would you like to share with us.
+Your coding practices, e.g., code review.
+We'd love to know how you test your code and how you deploy your code, monitor it and scale it, and whatever else you would like to share with us.

-Don't worry, this of course depends on your seniority level, so we do not expect to hear everything.
+Don't worry, this, of course, depends on your seniority level, so we do not expect to hear everything.

-Feedback within 1-2 days
+Feedback within 2-5 days

-Step 2: Technical interview; 60 - 120 minutes
+Step 2: Technical interview: 60 - 120 minutes

-• You will talk to our Software Engineer and Talent Acquisition Specialist
+You will talk to our Software Engineer and Talent Acquisition Specialist

-• Talk at our office or online
+Talk at our office or online

 We'll talk mostly about tech